Documentation / Configuration

 The Local Models preferences are organized into three tabs for better workflow:

-Installed Models Tab - View all downloaded models (GGUF, MLX, Stable Diffusion) - Filter by type: All, GGUF, MLX, or Stable Diffusion - Sort by name, size, or date added - See model details including size, type, and context window - Remove models you no longer need
+Installed Models Tab - View all downloaded models (GGUF, MLX) - Filter by type: All, GGUF, or MLX - Sort by name, size, or date added - See model details including size, type, and context window - Remove models you no longer need

 Settings Tab - View storage location and disk usage - Configure model optimization settings - Quick access to model directories